ocp-power-automation/ocs-upi-kvm/README.md

 The **env-ocp.sh** script exports **KUBECONFIG** and updates the **PATH** environment variable.
 It may be useful in some cases to stick these in your user profile.

-### Log Files
+### Log Files And Reports

-The following log files are produced:
+Project log files are produced in the workspace directory (parent of ocs-upi-kvm):
 ```
 [user@kvm-host workspace]$ ls -lt *log
 -rw-rw-r--.
 1 luke luke   409491 Oct 23 18:36 create-ocp.log